oeru/register-enrol/README.md

 This plugin provides streamlined services to allow a learner who wants to register for the Course site to do so, and then, as an authenticated (logged in) WordPress user, gives them the ability to easily enrol (or unenrol) in any of  our catalogue of courses.

+## Enabling the plugin

+Crucially: for the plugin to work, the WordPress theme being used __must implement__ a suitable HTML node in the desired part of its navigation which must have HTML attribute of "ORE_CONTAINER" as defined in the main plugin file.

 ## Features

 * fully multisite aware, allowing authenticated users to "enrol" in networks/blogs/subsites(the WP nomenclature is somewhat inconsistent), what we call "courses".